2025-ilaria/project-/llm-prompts.md

-📌 **CHAIN-OF-THOUGHT (CoT) PROMPTING TECHNIQUE**

-• Step-by-step reasoning – Encourages the AI to break down problems into intermediate steps before giving a final answer.

-• Improves complex problem solving – Useful for math, logic, or multi-step reasoning tasks.

-• Reduces errors – Makes the AI less likely to jump to an incorrect conclusion.

-• Transparent thinking – Shows the reasoning process, not just the answer.

-• Better accuracy – Often leads to more precise and reliable outputs.

-• Supports learning and debugging – Helps users understand how the AI reached its conclusion.

 4️⃣**Missing information: restoration and intervention**

+Using the Chain-of-Thought technique, the question asks for a step-by-step account of the restoration and interventions at Teatro Massimo.
 It focuses on understanding when and why restorations occurred, the problems or challenges faced during the work, and the results or impact on the theater.
 The goal is to get a complete picture of the theater’s restoration history in a logical, chronological order.

 ### [ChatGPT](https://chat.openai.com/)